adammertel/GIS-and-humanities/README.md

 - **GIS**

-  - ~ Geospatial
+  - An equivalent to "Geospatial"
-  - 1.Geographical Information SCIENCE
+  - **1.Geographical Information SCIENCE**

     - Scientific discipline